- Multi Day Private Touring

 SALAMANCA MARKET – AIRPORT TRANSFER (Saturdays only)

 Enjoy a free day until your transfer is due to Hobart Airport.
 Hobart is a quaint city that features many preserved colonial sandstone buildings.
 The vibrant waterfront and Salamanca Place have many shops and restaurants that showcase local products and were once the hub of a thriving whaling industry.
-On Saturdays, it is home to Hobart’s legendary market, where you will find quality local handcraft, food, and music.
+On Saturdays, it is home to Hobart’s legendary market, where you will find quality local handicrafts, food, and music.

 Meals: Breakfast